-- With the support of our valuation experts, we evaluate that the discount rates applicable to the lease contracts used were appropriate according to the guidelines established in IFRS 16. - the lease term option according to the conditions and circumstances of each contract.
+- a.
+With the support of our valuation experts, we evaluate that the discount rates applicable to the lease contracts used were appropriate according to the guidelines established in IFRS 16. - b.
+We assess the reasonable certainty of exercising the lease term option according to the conditions and circumstances of each contract.